FedJudge: Federated Legal Large Language Model: Experiments

 \subsubsection{Evaluation Metrics}

 We evaluate the effectiveness of FedJudge by employing conventional evaluation metrics, including ROUGE F1\footnote{We report the results of ROUGE-1, ROUGE-2, and ROUGE-L.}, BLEU\footnote{We calculate BLEU-4 and BLEU-N as evaluation metrics, where BLEU-N is the average of BLEU-1, BLEU2, BLEU-3 and BLEU-4.} scores and BertScore~\cite{ZhangKWWA20}.
+Besides, we add a human evaluation to evaluate the text generated by FedJudge from two subjective metrics, including usefulness and fluency.